EXCLUSIVE-Iran briefly held IAEA inspector, seized travel documents - diplomats

 Iran briefly held an inspector working for the U.N. nuclear watchdog in the Islamic Republic and seized her travel documents, diplomats familiar with the agency's work said on Wednesday, with some describing it as harassment.

+Two months after Reuters first reported that samples taken at the site had shown traces of uranium, the IAEA for the first time on Wednesday told member states at a closed-door briefing that it had found uranium traces at a site it did not name, but diplomats at the meeting said it was clear that site.
+The IAEA confirmed to member states that the traces from samples taken in February were of uranium that was processed but not enriched and that the explanations provided by Iran so far did not hold water, diplomats said.

-Although the IAEA has declined to confirm publicly that it found uranium traces at the site, which Iran has said was a carpet-cleaning facility, it told Iran in September that "time is of the essence" in answering its questions, and it reported an improvement in Iran's cooperation last month.
+The IAEA has long declined to confirm that it found uranium traces at the site, known as Turqazabad, which Iran has said was a carpet-cleaning facility.
+But its acting chief told Iran in September that "time is of the essence" in answering its questions, and he reported an improvement in Iran's cooperation last month.
 IN A BIND

-The incident involving the inspector further complicates the task of the deal's remaining signatories - France, Britain, Germany, Russia, and China - who still want to prevent the deal's total collapse.
+The incident with the inspector further complicates the task of the deal's remaining signatories - France, Britain, Germany, Russia, and China - who want to prevent deal total collapsing.
 On Wednesday, however, Iran further raised pressure on those countries by announcing what would be a new breach of the deal - enriching uranium with the centrifuges it has at Fordow, a site that it dug in secret inside a mountain, apparently to protect it from potential aerial bombardment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)